 I know people don’t like the draft, but I believe that if people served the country?
 It will create a positive change in our future generations.
 If we all have a shared experience, and work with people from all walks of life?
 How can we hate each other, or want to succeed at each other’s expense?
 Living together daily, and working together to achieve goals will foster a sense of commonality that everyone will have.

 I like to call my idea the Three Corps Proposal.
-Peace Corps, Job Corps, Military Corps (named after a military organization in the Army, and Marine Corps).
+Peace Corps, Job Corps, Military Corps.
 After high school, students will be presented with three options.
 Disabilities, religious beliefs, and other important factors would be included with the decision making for which path to take.
 You would serve for a period of two years, and receive pay and benefits while your service lasts.
 You will pay taxes, and those taxes will fund free college education after your period of service is over.
 You would then start college with money in the bank, you’d be a little bit more mature, and you could get educated in something you worked on while being in the path you took.
 Let’s see how it would go.

 This will be the largest by far.
 Students who do not want to choose the military, or go abroad, will have this option.
 This one will be open for people that can’t go overseas or join the military for any reason.
 If you are not waivered for an extreme situation, but have a disability like being in a wheel chair?
 This is the path.
 In high school, people that choose this path will test for it, meet with guidance counselors, and take courses that will prepare them for it.
 Like a job skills test.
 If you do well with computers, then you can get into courses that deal with them.
 If you do well with mechanical things, then you can go into that field in this path.
 If you don’t have anything in mind?
 You can still be placed in any number of fields based on your aptitude test.
 Construction, building, flooring, clerical, administrative, etc. There are thousands of options.